Holomorphically finitely generated Hopf algebras and quantum Lie groups: Commutative HFG Hopf algebras

-Further, we proceed as in the pure algebraic case (cf. \cite[\S~8.7.3, Theorem~1]{Pr07}).
-The antipode $S_e\!:\cO_{X,e}\to\cO_{X,e}$ is a homomorphism of local algebras, hence $S_e(\fm)\subset \fm$.
-Therefore, $C\!:=\bigoplus_{k\in\Z_+} \fm^k/\fm^{k+1}$ is a commutative graded Hopf algebra.
-So we can apply the Milnor-Moore theorem \cite[Theorem~3.8.3]{Car}, which asserts that in the case of characteristic~$0$, a commutative graded Hopf algebra $\bigoplus_{n\in\Z_+} C_n$ with $C_0=k$ is a free commutative algebra (a polynomial algebra).
-As a corollary, $C$ contains no non-zero nilpotent element.
+We now apply the Milnor-Moore theorem \cite[Theorem~3.8.3]{Car}, which asserts that, in characteristic~$0$, a commutative graded Hopf algebra over a field~$K$ with zero term equal to $K$ is a free commutative algebra (a polynomial algebra).
+Therefore $C$ contains no non-zero nilpotent element.

-Now suppose that $r$ is a nilpotent element in $\cO_{X,e}$.
-Recall that the stalk $\cO_{X,e}$ is an analytic local algebra, i.e., a quotient of an algebra of convergent power series in a finite number of variables.